-Wheelchair Repairs and Modifications
+Repairs and Modifications

-Request for repairs to manual or motorized wheelchairs will be considered for basic repairs only.
-Basic repairs are those which are requested to repair an existing component of the beneficiary's current wheelchair.
+Request for repairs to motorized wheelchairs will be considered for basic repairs only and must be determined as medically necessary.
+Basic repairs are those which are requested to repair an existing component of the beneficiary's current motorized wheelchair.

-Requests for modifications or reconstruction of the beneficiary's current wheelchair shall not be considered basic repairs.
-Requests for modifications or reconstruction of the beneficiary's current wheelchair must be submitted in accordance with PA criteria and submitted on the Repair Form for Custom Wheelchairs.
+Requests for modifications or reconstruction of the beneficiary's current motorized wheelchair shall not be considered basic repairs.
+Requests for modifications or reconstruction of the beneficiary's current motorized wheelchair must be submitted in accordance with PA criteria and be determined as medically necessary.

-Modifications, repairs, or reconstruction will be denied if it is more cost effective to provide a new wheelchair.
+Modifications or reconstruction will be denied if it is more cost effective to provide a new motorized wheelchair.

-All repairs and modifications of wheelchairs must be completed within one month, unless there is a justifiable reason for a dely.
-Rental of a manual wheelchair may be prior authorized on a monthly basis as a temporary replacement, if necessary, when the beneficiary's wheelchair is being repaired or modified.
+All repairs and modifications of motorized wheelchairs must be completed within one month, unless there is a justifiable reason for a dely.
+Rental of a manual wheelchair may be prior authorized on a monthly basis as a temporary replacement, if necessary, when the beneficiary's motorized wheelchair is being repaired or modified.